multigcs/testnetz/README.md

 # TODO's

-* windows: autoinstaller via PXE (at the moment, only ISO-Autoinstaller works / maybe you must download the .iso file by hand / no fix link)
+* windows: missing fix-links to download WinPE iso and some tools

 * freebsd: autoinstaller via PXE (at the moment, only ISO-Autoinstaller works)